 While installer technique is the key to effective animal guard, it doesn’t hurt to start with the right tools and materials!
 Use this page to find supplies that fit your budget and job volume.
 Our recommendations are informed by solar technicians who’ve seen how each item holds up after years in the field.
-When you’re ready to buy, follow the provided link to the lowest-cost distributor we could find.

 What makes for a good animal guard wire mesh?

 The larger the openings (space between wires), the bigger the critters which will have access to the solar array.
 The industry has coalesced around a maximum opening size of 1/2″, which blocks most critters without restricting airflow.
 1/2″ wire mesh is sometimes called 2×2 mesh or #2 mesh.

 A wire gauge of AWG 19 (about .04″ in diameter) is recommended for long-term durability.
 Note this is significantly thicker than chicken wire and will hold its shape once bent.

 Note that galvanization (see “corrosion resistance,” below) also affects wire stiffness and strength.
 Wire mesh sold without galvanization will be much softer and less springy than galvanized mesh.
 We do NOT recommend non-galvanized mesh.